 Risks and Complications of Carpal Tunnel Release Surgery

-You may not experience any complications following carpal tunnel release surgery.
-However, sometimes you may suffer from pain, infections, scarring, and nerve damage causing weakness, paralysis or loss of sensation and stiffness in the hand and wrist area.
+Most often, you will not suffer any complications following carpal tunnel release surgery.
+However, sometimes you may suffer from pain, infections, scarring, and nerve damage causing weakness, paralysis, or loss of sensation and stiffness in the hand and wrist area.